 - 1 tablespoon mint fresh, finely chopped, (optional)

 - 2 tablespoons basil fresh, finely chopped (optional)

 - 2 slices whole wheat or multigrain bread

-- 4 cups torn baby lettuces, such as frisbee, escarole, arugula, spring mix, Bibb
+- 4 cups baby lettuces such as frisbee, escarole, arugula, spring mix or Bibb, torn

-- 2-4 eggs (depending on if you want 1 per sandwich or 2 - appetites vary)
+- 2 eggs or more, depending on if you want 1 per sandwich or 2 – appetites vary

 - In a small bowl combine the whole grain mustard, dijon, lemon zest, lemon juice, olive oil, salt and pepper.
 Whisk to emulsify.
 Stir in the chopped herbs and set aside.